 Put it this way, tour guides have Rinjani Lodge as an important stop on their itinerary, so their guests can wow at the pool and take a refreshing dip with an astonishing view of the mountains and countryside around you.

 Staying here you have this incredible pool all to yourself because they have one pool for members of the public using their restaurant and a second separate one for the private use of guests.

 Rinjani Lodge works closely with the local tour companies, so you can use it as a base to leave your large bags/suitcase when trekking.

 And returning here after a strenuous trek to nearby Mount Rinjani is absolute bliss.
 After 2 days of no showering and absolute exhaustion, returning “home” to just relax in the Rinjani Lodge infinity pool was a great way to motivate you on that 4 hours long return climb down.

 We felt completely welcomed at Rinjani Lodge.
 The staff at Rinjani Lodge are locals from Senaru village and were extremely welcoming to us as a gay couple.

 Rinjani Lodge also has a terrific restaurant serving a variety of delicious local and Western food.
 We were really impressed by the quality of the food and just ate all our meals here.
 Try their ginger Lombok coffee and prepare to be blown away.

-There’s only 5 rooms and they fill up quick, so we definitely advise booking in advance to stay in this little village paradise.
-Check out Rinjani Lodge’s website for more information about booking.
+There's only 5 rooms and they fill up quick, so we definitely advise booking in advance to stay in this little village paradise.

-But just watch out for those cheeky monkeys…they also like the infinity pools a lot!
+Just watch out for those cheeky monkeys…they also like the infinity pools a lot!